theNewDynamic/aba-icc/_the-aba-icc-project/internships.md

 !["ABA Center for Human Rights and International Criminal Court staff and interns celebrate International Criminal Justice Day 2014"](/assets/img/aba-interns-international-criminal-justice-day.jpg)

-**ABA Center for Human Rights and International Criminal Court staff and interns celebrate International Criminal Justice Day 2014**
+**ABA Center for Human Rights and International Criminal Court Project staff and interns celebrate International Criminal Justice Day 2014**

 Interns generally work from the ABA office in central Washington, D.C., but remote internships may be considered.
 On a limited basis and where need can be demonstrated, the ABA-ICC Project can offer a financial stipend to interns, particularly for applicants from developing countries.